pemcg/manageiq-automation-howto-guide/chapter4/working_with_automation_objects.md

 host.vms
 ```

-We can enumerate an object's Associations using:
+We can enumerate an object's associations using:

 ```ruby
 this_object.associations.each do |association|